michielbdejong/website/documents/nlnet-grant.md

 - the perfect one: NLnet finances the beta and stable release.
 - if it is not possible, we ask NLnet to kindly finance the beta, and we take care of financing the stable through crowdfunding and freelance.

-In the latter case, the stable release would be delayed by at least one month (time to prepare crowdfunding campaign) if the crowdfunding is succesful.
+In the latter case, the stable release would be delayed by at least one month (time to prepare crowdfunding campaign) if the crowdfunding is successful.
 Or many months in case we have to freelance to finish the project.

 In any case, as the cost of the VMs is really low, we commit ourselves to keep running the services for the beta users.